hlongvu/Hackintosh/graphics.md

 ## AMD

-If your AMD GPU working properly then HDMI audio will working
+If your AMD GPU working properly then HDMI audio will be working

 Notes: